3 Unexpected Reasons Your Offer Isn’t Selling

 1) Barriers to Entry

 So while what Tim charges for the program is reasonable, the actual cost of participation includes more than $10,000 on average just for travel and accommodations not to mention the disruption caused by traveling once a month for a year!
-Tim’s marketing must now be able to create a perceived value in the mind of a prospect 5 – 6 times what he charges for the program to effectively close a sale.
+Tim’s marketing must now be able to create a perceived value in the mind of a prospect 5 – 6 times what he charges for the program in order to effectively close a sale.
 Shew!

 2) The Offer is Needed but not Wanted

-And, I say the same to you.
+“Stop right there!”
+I said.
+“Don’t go down that dead end road.”
+And I say the same to you.
 That road will break your heart and your bank account.
 With few exceptions, such as tax filing services, cardiac surgeons and mortuaries, what your business offers should be wanted as much or more than it is needed.

 The fix: figure out how to lead your marketing with something that your audience wants.
 Once they’re in the program and you’re moving them forward towards having what they want, you’ll be able to also give them what they need.